I can’t complain too much about today.

 Things happen.

-Cowboy headed out to fix the car, and Badger took her skateboard and headed to the creek.
+Cowboy headed out to fix the car, and Badger took her skateboard and went to the creek.

-I had a quiet house, so I played on the computer for a bit.
+I had the house to myself, so I played on the computer for a while.

-As I tend to be on the chatty side, we can speed the day right along.
+Since I tend to be on the chatty side, I’ll keep this short.

 Nothing exciting happened.